How Much Does Shiplap Installation Cost in 2025?

 Is shiplap expensive?

 Shiplap comes in a variety of price points.
-The most cost-effective form of shiplap is plywood, which you can buy in sheets for an average of $30 per sheet.
-From a pricing perspective, shiplap can be a bit more expensive than drywall.
-If cost is an issue, consider using shiplap as an accent wall and doing the other three walls with drywall.
+The most cost-effective form is plywood, which you can buy in sheets for an average of $30 each.
+However, shiplap can be a bit more expensive than drywall.
+If cost is an issue, consider installing shiplap on an accent wall and covering the other three walls with drywall.

 Is shiplap installed over drywall?